aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/config/_index.md

 ```

-Sets the total display shape/image count inside the whole workbook,it will take affec when IslimitShapes=true. the default value is 300.
+Sets the total count of the display shapes or images in the workbook,it takes effect when IslimitShapeOrImage=true. the default value is 300.

 **Parameters:**
 | Parameter | Type | Description |